-- A cheque, money order or Visa/MasterCard number for the current registration fee as appropriate in Canadian funds
+- Payment completed for the current registration fee as appropriate in Canadian funds

-- A letter of good standing from the previous or current jurisdiction you have practiced in, including practice hours (If applicable)
+- A Regulatory History from the previous or current jurisdictions you have practiced in, including practice hours (If applicable)

 - Updated Resume/Curriculum Vitae with a chronological listing of previous education & employment, including a description of your clinical and non-clinical experience.